jnardiello/jnardiello.github.io/_posts/2017-11-06-managing-sensitive-data-in-git-repositories.md

 date:   2017-11-06 23:00:00
 ---

-More often than not, especially if you work with operations, you end up managing sensitive data both for your projects or, more importantly, for your clients.
-Screwing up usually have devastating effects with your projects, infrastructures and accounts getting compromised.
+More often than not, especially if you work with operations, you end up managing sensitive data both for your projects and, more importantly, for your clients.
+Screwing up usually have devastating consequences.

-While some might argue that secrets should be handled carefully and should never - ever - be committed on repositories, I find that this is almost always impossible and you end up having them (if you do a good job organizing your work and files) in some configuration file that you still need to handle.
+While some might argue that secrets should be handled carefully and should never **ever** be committed to repositories, I find that this is almost always impossible.
+Almost every project at some point will have keys, password, configuration, etc that you will need to handle.

-Obviously, rule number zero is to work in private repositories and avoid to expose them to the public , still I think this is not enough.
-Committing secrets in clear text is **really** a bad idea.
-What if any of your accounts gets compromised?
-What if any ill-intentioned individual gain access to your files?
-This is a situation that can be efficiently mitigated uploading your secrets **encrypted**.
+While many considers private repositories to be secure enough, what if any of your accounts gets compromised?
+What if an ill-intentioned individual gain access to your private repositories?
+This is a situation that can be effectively mitigated by simply uploading your secrets **encrypted**.
+Gaining access to a repo won't be enough, they will also need to have access to your GPG keys.

-For this reason, I've used in the past a nice project called [git-crypt](https://github.com/AGWA/git-crypt).
-This tool lets you transparently manage git encryption, meaning that locally you will have a de-crypted version of your sensitive files, while on commit they will be encrypted.

-As a result, all your data will be committed and uploaded to remote repositories fully encrypted and in a worst case scenario where your private repos will be compromised, all the data sensible data will still be inaccessible.
-Pairing this with a team management system such as [lastpass](full://www.lastpass.com/) to share encryption passwords with your team, let's you have a very efficient and secure way to handle your secrets/
+For this specific purpose, I've used in the past [git-crypt](https://github.com/AGWA/git-crypt).
+This tool lets you transparently encrypt your sensitive data.
+Locally you will have a decrypted version of your files, while on commit they will be encrypted and then pushed.
+Pairing this with a team management system such as [lastpass](full://www.lastpass.com/) to share encryption passwords with your team, let's you have a battle-tested way of handling your secrets.

 ## Installing git-crypt on Fedora 26